connormurphy798/Flexle.jl/README.md

 with storing weights separately from the levels themselves means that Flexle can in principle be used to model any discrete distribution, including one where a subset of events happen with probability 0.

+For a detailed overview of Flexle's principle of operation (including runtime analysis), see `docs/principle.md`.

 ## Installation

 Flexle is available through Julia's package manager.
 To install, simply run the following in the Julia REPL: